 Most of the top metabolite features associated with the presence of EcB, as reported in this study, represent novel associations with bacteremia, suggesting the potential to be specific markers for EcB.
 Two of the top features associated with EcB, 9-oxootre and cyclo(l-phe-d-pro), have noted antimicrobial activities.
 9-oxootre, an oxylipins produced by the LOX, COX and CYP450 pathways 69, has been shown to possess antimicrobial activity against various bacterial and fungal species 70, along with anti-inflammatory properties.
 Cyclo(l-phe-d-pro) is a diketopiperazine, the smallest cyclic peptides known, isolated from Gram-positive bacteria, fungi, and higher organisms 71.
 It has demonstrated strong antibiotic activity against Vibrio anguillarum 72 and likely possesses antimicrobial activity in other contexts as well.
 The observed reduction in these metabolites during infection could indicate the consumption of these antimicrobial metabolites produced by the host in combating the infection.

 Another top biomarker, threonylcarbamoyladenosine, a nucleoside modification found in all kingdoms of life, has been noted to restrict translation initiation to AUG and suppress frameshifting at tandem ANN codons.
-73 This modification has also been proposed as a strong candidate biomarker for COVID-19 infection and severity 74.Interestingly, three of the most effective metabolites at differentiating healthy from infected individuals are used as plasticizers: phthalic anhydride, 7-bis(2−ethylhexyl) phthalate, and 5-tris(2−butoxyethyl) phosphate 75,76.
-The differences observed were due to logistical constraints leading to subtle differences in the plastics used for plasma collection between sources.
+73 This modification has also been proposed as a strong candidate biomarker for COVID-19 infection and severity 74.
+To determine the specificity of these metabolite biomarkers for EcB, it would be essential to conduct a comprehensive study directly comparing plasma from multiple types of bacteremia patient populations

+In our metabolomics analysis we note thatthree of the most effective metabolites at differentiating healthy from infected individuals have roles as industrial plasticizers: phthalic anhydride, 7-bis(2−ethylhexyl) phthalate, and 5-tris(2−butoxyethyl) phosphate 75,76.
+These differences were likely due to logistical constraints that resulted in subtle differences in the plastics used for plasma collection between sources.
 This highlights the importance of seemingly innocuous components of experimental design in highly sensitive, untargeted multi-omic approaches, as has been reported elsewhere 77.
-To determine the specificity of these metabolite biomarkers for EcB, it would be essential to conduct a comprehensive study directly comparing plasma from multiple types of bacteremia patient populations.
+These findings suggest that some metabolite features distinguishing healthy from infected samples may be confounded by differences in sample collection.
+Therefore, caution is advised when interpreting metabolites that show differences between healthy and infected samples in this dataset.
+Metabolites identified as industrial chemicals, which are not typically expected to be found in blood, are likely unwanted artifacts.

 Differences between E. faecalis-infected samples from E. faecium-infected samples proved to be less stark than those observed when comparing healthy to infected individuals.
 However, we identified several features that could distinguish the two infection types with moderate performance, correctly predicting the outcome in around ~80% of cases in our dataset.
 Distinguishing E. faecalis from E. faecium based on host response has the potential to be a clinically important diagnostic tool, as it could inform the optimal choice of antimicrobial therapy more quickly than the current state-of-the-art methods, potentially improving patient outcomes as a result.
 However, our data suggests that the ability to distinguish these highly related infections based on systemic host response, as observed in plasma, is limited to a best-case scenario of around 80% accuracy.
 This degree of predictive power may not be sufficient for clinical use, where clinicians would certainly opt for slower, but more accurate, current methods.